‘The Conners’ Emma Kenney Reveals How The ‘Roseanne’ Spinoff Will Move On Without Its Matriarch

 “I think that all of us are very professional.
 And there’s just so many more stories that need to be told through the Conner family and so many other different aspects of life that we’re going to get to tell, and I’m really excited and grateful for that.”

-Kenney told Us that as far as her character goes, viewers last saw the struggling teen trying to fit into small-town Lanford, Illinois after moving there from Chicago with her mom, Darlene, and younger brother, Mark.
+Kenney told Us that as far as her character goes, viewers last saw the struggling teen trying to fit into small-town Lanford, Illinois, after moving there from Chicago with her mom, Darlene, and younger brother, Mark.
 (She also got into an epic fight with her Granny Rosie which resulted in her getting her head doused in the kitchen sink!)
 The 18-year-old actress said she is now hoping that Harris “will find more connections within her family” in the spinoff series.

-After Roseanne Barr was fired by ABC after posting an offensive tweet about former White House advisor Valerie Jarrett, Emma Kenney revealed she had called her agent to quit Roseanne but found out the hit show was being axed anyway.
+After Roseanne Barr was fired by ABC for posting an offensive tweet about former White House advisor Valerie Jarrett, Emma Kenney revealed she had called her agent to quit Roseanne but found out the hit show was being axed anyway.

 “As I called my manager to quit working on Roseanne, I was told it was canceled,” Kenney tweeted in May.
 “I am hurt, embarrassed, and disappointed.
 The racist and distasteful comments from Roseanne are inexcusable.”